IainIsCreative/awesome-nodebots/readme.md

 ## Books

-- [Make: JavaScript Robotics](https://www.makershed.com/products/make-javascript-robotics) — A great bot for getting started with Nodebots and learning how to make awesome projects with Johnny-Five.
+- [Make: JavaScript Robotics](https://www.makershed.com/products/make-javascript-robotics) — A great book for getting started with Nodebots and learning how to make awesome projects with Johnny-Five.

 ## Contribute